 Securing HIPAA EDI Transactions with AS2

 One of the main goals of the Health Insurance Portability and Accountability Act (HIPAA) is to improve efficiency in the US health care industry.
-To achieve this, HIPAA is promoting the use of electronic data interchange (EDI) in health care transactions as well as requiring HIPAA covered entities to adopt national standards when implementing EDI.
+To achieve this, HIPAA mandates the use of electronic data interchange (EDI) in health care transactions and requires HIPAA covered entities to adopt national standards when implementing EDI.

 The use of EDI alone can boost the speed, data quality, and cost-effectiveness of health care information exchanges - a vital ingredient for improving processes and services in health care.